-In a normal scenario you would use a MeshInstance node to display a 3D mesh like a human model for the main character.
-But in some cases you would like to create multiple instances of the same mesh in a scene.
+In a normal scenario, you would use a MeshInstance node to display a 3D mesh like a human model for the main character, but in some cases, you would like to create multiple instances of the same mesh in a scene.
 You could duplicate the same node multiple times and adjust the transforms manually.
 This may be a tedious process and the result may look mechanical.
-Also, this method is not favourable to rapid iterations.
+Also, this method is not conducive to rapid iterations.
 MultiMeshInstance is one of the possible solutions to this problem.

 Setting up the nodes¶

-The basic setup requires three nodes.
-Firstly, the MultiMeshInstance node.
-Then, two MeshInstance nodes.
+The basic setup requires three nodes: the MultiMeshInstance node and two MeshInstance nodes.

-Another node is used as the source, the mesh that you want to have duplicated.
-In the tree case, this would be the tree.
+The other node is used as the source, the mesh that you want to have duplicated.
+In the tree case, this would be the tree itself.

-In our example, we would use a Node as the root node of the scene.
+In our example, we would use a Spatial node as the root node of the scene.
 Your scene tree would look like this:

-For simplification purposes, this tutorial uses built-in primitives.
+For simplicity's sake, this tutorial uses built-in primitives.

 MultiMesh next to